Aeroponics is the process of growing plants in an air or mist environment without the use of soil or other medium

 A gentle misting breeze of nutrients sprays across naked roots hanging in the air, as an aeroponics system produces food for the fans of all things tech.
 You may ask yourself, exactly what is aeroponics?
 The answer: It’s the process of growing plants in an air or mist environment without the use of soil or other medium.
 While aeroponics is a long way from being the norm, many growers do get a kick out of producing strawberries out of thin air.

-On April 9, industry leader AeroFarms announced plans to build the world’s largest indoor vertical farm at 90,000 square feet in Abu Dhabi, the capital of the United Arab Emirates.
+In April 2020, industry leader AeroFarms announced plans to build the world’s largest indoor vertical farm at 90,000 square feet in Abu Dhabi, the capital of the United Arab Emirates.
 Complete with state-of-the-art indoor vertical farming technology using 95 percent less water and zero pesticides, the new facility is projected to employ more than 60 high-skilled roles, including horticulturalists, engineers and data scientists, with an advanced organoleptic research and precision phenotyping laboratory, advanced seed breeding center, phytochemical analysis laboratory, machine learning laboratory, and robotics automation and drones lab.

 And more such developments are en route.
 Per the report “Aeroponics Farming Market 2019 Global Analysis, Growth, Trends and Opportunities Research Report Forecasting to 2024,” many futurists across the world envision aeroponics as a way to produce more food on less acreage, and when coupled with solar power, perhaps less energy.
 But downsides do exist, and at present, engineers are busy partnering with growers to reduce those and maximize efficiency.